17.2. Using Profiling

 Profiling Modules

-Right-clicking the headings opens the context menu in which the the columns to be displayed can be configured.
+Right-clicking the headings opens a context menu where the columns to be displayed can be configured.

 Figure 17.5.
 Profiling — Heading Configuration